 The Board considers management evaluation and CEO succession planning an important responsibility of the Board.
-Under our Corporate Governance Principles and Practices, the Board is responsible for approving a succession plan for our CEO and other senior officers.
+Under our Corporate Governance Principles and Practices, the Board is responsible for approving a succession plan for our CEO and other senior officers and for defining the respective responsibilities of the Executive Chairman and CEO.
 Issues relating to CEO succession planning are addressed regularly (at least annually) by the Board.